johnbridstrup/harvester-data-store/README.md

 ## Development
 The top level `hds` directory (notice the lower case) is a shared volume with the development container.
 So changes can be made in your usual IDE and they will be applied in real time to the server.

+Two users are initially populated if you use `runserver`:
+- User: aft; Password: aft (admin)
+- User: notaft; Password: dummypwd (not admin)